-- This annex contains the fire test procedures which shall be used for verifying that the products comply with the applicable requirements.
-For other test procedures, provisions in paragraph 8.2 of the Code shall apply. - 2 Reference to the test procedures of this annex shall be made (e.g., in the test report and in the type approval certificate) by referring to the applicable part number or numbers as follows:
+- 1 This annex contains the fire test procedures which shall be used for verifying that the products comply with the applicable requirements.
+For other test procedures, the provisions in paragraphs 7 and 8.2 of the Code shall apply. - 2 Reference to the test procedures of this annex shall be made (e.g., in the test report and in the type approval certificate) by referring to the applicable part number or numbers as follows:

-Example: Where a primary deck covering has been tested in accordance with parts 2 and 5 of annex 1, the reference shall be "IMO FTPC Parts 2 and 5".
+Example: Where a primary deck covering has been tested in accordance with parts 2 and 5 of annex 1, the reference shall be "IMO 2010 FTP Code parts 2 and 5".

 - 3 Some products or their components are required to be tested in accordance with more than one test procedure.
 For this purpose, references to other parts are given in some parts of this annex.
-Such references are here for information only, and the applicable guidance shall be sought in the relevant requirements of the Convention. - For products which may be installed without testing and/or approval, annex 2 to the Code is referred.
+Such references are here for information only, and the applicable guidance shall be sought in the relevant requirements of the Convention. - For products which may be installed without testing and/or approval, refer to annex 2 to the Code.